pharo-contributions/EventRecorder/README.md

 I'm a little framework to collect data from Pharo and publish it on server.

 This framework has been developed by the GT team (probably T. Girba, A. Chis and others).
-Since this is a cool framework,I decided to invest in it and repackage it to avoid to have everything in a single package.
+Since this is a cool framework to support user experiences and collect that for tool builders, I decided to invest in it and repackage it to avoid to have everything in a single package.

 The vision is to have several packages.